TrifectaIII/MTG-Card-Reader/README.md

 # MTG-Card-Reader

-Reads a Magic: The Gathering card in front of a webcam and identifies it in an existing database of cards of a user-specified set.
+Reads a Magic: The Gathering card in front of a webcam and identifies it in a database of cards from a user-specified set.

 [__See it in action here!__](https://www.youtube.com/watch?v=KvsBkOgKNgQ)